Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Introduction

-The physical origin of such a high magnetic field is an active field of research, but it is believed to be at least partly explained by dynamo action \citep{dynamo, Raynaud_2020, Guilet_2022, RS_dynamoMRI_I, RS_dynamoMRI_II, taylor_spruit}.
-For BNS mergers, the rapid rotation expected to arise in the remnant due to the orbital momentum is expected to lead to efficient amplification of the magnetic field \citep{Combi_magnetar_merger, magnetar_merger, B-field_1}.
-Advances in high-energy astronomy over the past decades have greatly improved our understanding of magnetars, yet they remain only partially understood as their equation of state of ultra-dense matter (EoS) or magnetic field at birth are uncertain.
-The main implication of the uncertainty on the EoS is that the maximum mass of the non rotating NS, $M_{\rm TOV}$, is unconstrained.
+The physical origin of such a high magnetic field is an active field of research, but it is thought to be at least partly explained by dynamo action \citep{dynamo, Raynaud_2020, Guilet_2022, RS_dynamoMRI_I, RS_dynamoMRI_II, taylor_spruit}.
+For BNS mergers, the rapid rotation expected to arise in the remnant as a result of the orbital momentum is expected to efficiently amplify the magnetic field \citep{Combi_magnetar_merger, magnetar_merger, B-field_1}.
+Advances in high-energy astronomy over the past decades have greatly improved our understanding of magnetars, but they remain only partially understood as the equation of state (EoS) of ultra-dense matter or the magnetic field at birth are uncertain.
+The main implication of the uncertainty on the EoS is that the maximum mass of the nonrotating NS, that is, the Tolman–Oppenheimer–Volkoff limit $M_{\rm TOV}$, is unconstrained.

-GWs offer a complementary and unprecedented perspective on the merger remnant by providing information on progenitor masses and localizations.
-Interestingly, the GWs detection prospects are not limited to face-on sources, while the prompt GRB emission is generally expected to be observable only when the jet is oriented at least partially along our line of sight.
+Gravitational waves (GWs) offer a complementary and unprecedented perspective on the merger remnant by providing information on progenitor masses and localizations.
+Interestingly, the GW detection prospects are not limited to face-on sources, while the prompt GRB emission is generally expected to be observable only when the jet is oriented at least partially along our line of sight.
 If millisecond magnetars are detectable off-axis, the coincident detection in GW and X-rays is arguably the most promising millisecond magnetar detection channel \citep{Zhang_2006, rowlinson_2013}.
+The first BNS merger detected through GWs, GW~170817 \citep{gw170817_gcn, 170817}, was observed along a weak short GRB, GRB~170817A \citep{grb170817_gcn, grb170817}, and was accompanied by a bright multiwavelength electromagnetic (EM) counterpart, AT2017gfo, identified in galaxy NGC 4993 \citep{170817b, ngc4993}.
+The transient exhibited rapidly evolving optical and infrared emission consistent with a kilonova powered by the radioactive decay of r-process nuclei synthesized in neutron-rich ejecta, providing strong evidence that BNS mergers are major sites of r-process nucleosynthesis and establishing kilonovae as key EM counterparts to GW events.